ManticoreGamesInc/platform-documentation/src/faq.md

 ## What are the system requirements for CORE?

 At the beginning of Alpha, this minspec will allow you to check out CORE, though your mileage may vary when it comes to playing or developing complex projects.
 For Alpha, a modern gaming PC is recommended for the best early experience.
-There are a number of planned optimizations which will greatly improve performance on lower spec machines.

 ### **Minimum System Requirements**